 Co-chairs are typically elected to two-year terms and may be re-elected without limit.
 When a new WG is formed half the co-chairs will be elected to one-year terms and half the co-chairs will be elected to two-year terms.
 This ensures that the elections from that point on will be staggered so that there is continuity of leadership.

-Prior to the Working Group Meeting (WGM) when your term as co-chair is due to expire, HL7 staff will notify you and the membership at large that the WG will be holding co-chair elections at the next Working Group Meeting.
-The HL7 process for electing co-chairs ( §05.02 WG Co-chair Elections: http://www.hl7.org/permalink/?GOM) involves a 30-day nomination period that is announced to the membership.
-Anyone who is a current individual member or representative of a current organizational or Affiliate member can be nominated and you can nominate yourself.
+Prior to the Working Group Meeting (WGM) when your term as co-chair is due to expire, HL7 staff will notify you and the membership at large that the WG will be holding co-chair elections at the next WGM.
+The HL7 process for electing co-chairs (GOM §05.02 WG Co-chair Nomination and Election) involves a 30-day nomination period that is announced to the membership.
+Anyone who is a current individual member or voting representative of a current organizational or Affiliate member can be nominated and you can nominate yourself.
 HL7 Headquarters will contact all nominees to ensure that they wish to serve if elected.
 Each nominee will be asked to draft and submit a brief position statement.
-These statements are published to the membership at large, along with an announcement of the elections, which are held Monday – Wednesday at the Working Group Meetings.
+These statements are published to the membership at large, along with an announcement of the elections, which are held Monday – Wednesday at the WGM.

-Should you or one of the other co-chairs need to resign before your two-year commitment expires, notify HL7 Headquarters.
+Should you or one of the other co-chairs need to resign before your two-year commitment expires, notify HL7 Headquarters by sending an email to HQ@hl7.org.
 HQ will attempt to seek nominees and include the open co-chair position in the next regularly scheduled election.
 If there is not enough time to prior to the WGM, your WG may appoint an interim co-chair to serve until the election.
 The interim co-chair may be a nominee for election.
 HQ will then formally announce the open co-chair position as part of the normal process and elections will be held at the next WGM.

-Engaging with the Steering Division
+Engaging with the Steering Division (SD)

-In addition to co-chairing the Work Groups, co-chairs are expected to engage with the steering division to which your work group belongs.
-The co-chairs that comprise each steering division elect the steering division co-chairs and vote on projects, proposed changes to work group missions and charters, the dissolution or addition of new work groups, etc. Co-chairs should view their steering divisions as the first point of contact in resolving any number of issues that they or their work group face and/or would like to escalate to the TSC for discussion and resolution.
+In addition to co-chairing the WG, co-chairs are expected to engage with the SD to which their WG belongs.
+The co-chairs that comprise each SD elect the SD co-chairs and vote on projects, proposed changes to work group missions and charters, the dissolution or addition of new work groups, etc. Co-chairs should view their SD as the first point of contact in resolving any number of issues that they or their WG face and/or would like to escalate to the TSC for discussion and resolution.

-Likewise, the steering division co-chairs are the conduits of communication from the TSC to the work group co-chairs.
-Steering divisions typically schedule regularly conference calls and meet immediately following the Monday evening co-chairs’ meeting at each of the three Working Group Meetings.
-At least one co-chair from each Work Group is expected to attend these calls and meetings.
+Likewise, the steering division co-chairs are the conduits of communication from the TSC to the WG co-chairs.
+The SD typically schedule regular conference calls and meet immediately following the Monday evening co-chairs’ meeting at each of the three WGM.
+At least one co-chair from each WG is expected to attend these calls and meetings.
+Upon your election as co-chair, you will automatically be subscribed to the list server of the Steering Division to which your WG belongs.

 Work Group Health Reports

-There is an ongoing effort to ensure that work groups are open, active and effective within each Steering Division.
-The measures of perceived health status include a few simple items identified to better align the groups with HL7 expectations for effective work groups.
-Work Group Health Report Cards are produced before each WGM.
-The following TSC wiki page includes the details on what is measured in the Work Group: http://hl7tsc.org/wiki/index.php?title=Work_Group_Health.
+There is an ongoing effort to ensure that WGs are open, active and effective within each SD.
+The measures of perceived WG health include a few simple items identified to better align the WGs with HL7 expectations for effective WGs.
+WG Health Report Cards are produced before each WGM.
+The following TSC wiki page includes the details on what is measured in the WG Health Report Cards, as well as approval requirements for the Work Group Mission and Charter Statement (M&C), Decision Making Practices (DMP), and Strength / Weakness / Opportunity / Threat (SWOT) analysis.

 Attending the Co-chairs Dinner / Meeting